FichteForks/warp-journal/README.md

 ### Are platforms besides Windows supported?

 Linux is supported.
+Using [poetry](https://python-poetry.org/), create a virtual environment using `poetry install` in the source folder.
-I suggest creating a virtual environment first via `python3 -m venv .venv`, then activating it via `source .venv/bin/activate`.
-Then install all requirements via `pip install -r requirements.txt`.
-Then you can launch Warp Journal with `python warp-journal.py`.
+Then you can launch Warp Journal with `poetry run warp-journal`.

 If you're dual booting Windows, you can even point Warp Journal to the location of the game using the `GAME_PATH` environment variable, so that the automatic extraction of the history URL works on Linux, too.
 The path should be to the folder containing `StarRail_Data`.
-For example: `GAME_PATH=/mnt/windows/Users/Ennea/Games/HSR python -m warp_journal`.
+For example: `GAME_PATH=/mnt/windows/Users/Ennea/Games/HSR poetry run warp-journal`.

 If you're not dual booting, you can still manually enter the history URL in Warp Journal's UI.